 The temperatures are cooling off, and school is in session.
 You might think that travel season is over, but fall is the perfect time to get in a few more getaways before winter comes.
 If you are in the Western United States there are a ton of great fall road trip options.
-Check out these 7 destinations and you will be wanting to pack your bags and get out of town.
+Check out these fall road trip ideas that will have you packing your bags.

 In the past week our temperature has dropped from the 90’s to the 60’s.
 Fall is definitely coming, but that doesn’t mean you can’t still travel.
 My family loves to get in some fall road trips during long weekends in the fall.
 A few final adventures before winter sets in and road conditions keep us home.
 The schools have several long weekends usually, and some even have fall breaks, so this is a great time to get in some of the shorter road trips we always put off.
 These are some of my favorite fall road trip destinations for those living in the Western United States.

-Awesome Fall Road Trip Destinations In The Western United States
+Fall Road Trip Ideas In The Western United States

 Some other great things to do in or around Moscow are University of Idaho football games, Visit Silverwood Theme Park in Athol, Idaho, and check out McConnell Mansion.
 If you are athletic, the Latah Trail Bike Path.
 It is a well groomed trail, mostly flat, that you can take between Moscow and Troy.
 While the path is used by many bike enthusiasts, you can also walk or run on the trail.

-- Yosemite National Park.
 No fall road trip list would be complete with out Yosemite on the list.
 Yosemite National Park is beautiful year round, but fall is a great time to visit.
 The crowds are lower and the weather is beautiful.
-I don’t have a lot of experience with Yosemite, as I haven’t been in years, but I love these tips and tricks from Traveling Mom.
+And 2020 is the year to visit Yosemite.
+My friend Leslie has some amazing tips for planning a trip to Yosemite during social distancing.

 Of course there are a ton of other great fall road trip options in the Western United States, but hopefully these have inspired you to plan a fall road trip and keep your travel bug happy.